-For most of us, power outages are merely an annoyance.
+For most of us, Emergency Power Installations are merely an annoyance.
 Though they may not happen often, they are usually minor inconveniences that don’t make a big impact unless they occur for days on end, which tends to be quite unusual.
 Nevertheless, we can usually deal with the fact that we may not have any lights for a few hours or that we can’t cook dinner on the electric range or that the heater or A/C is off for a while.

 Of course, many homeowners opt for installing a generator that offers back-up power should an outage occur.
 A generator means we don’t have to suffer that interruption of service.
 It’s a nice convenience, but not everyone needs or wants one.